sikora-scientific-instrumentation/cold_stage_4/documentation/cooling_loop_setup/cooling_loop_setup.md

 ### i.
 Cooling media:

 Consult the documentation provided by the recirculating chiller manufacturer for recommended coolant media.
-Typically, either a pre-mix solution (eg [Coolflow DTX](https://hydratech-shop.co.uk/collections/process-cooling-fluids/products/coolflow-dtx) - external link) or a solution of ethylene glycol antifreeze, water and a corrosion & micro-organism inhibitor (eg []() - external link).

-As a guideline, the coolant media must have a freezing point below the coldest part of the chiller mechanism, which can be as low as around - 30 deg C. This can be achieved using standard ethylene glycol anti-freeze ...
+In general, the coolant media must have a freezing point below the coldest part of the chiller mechanism, which can be as low as around -30 deg C. Commercial chiller media solutions are recommended, as these are often available in non-toxic, non-corrosive formulations (eg [Coolflow DTX](https://hydratech-shop.co.uk/collections/process-cooling-fluids/products/coolflow-dtx) - external link), which can be mixed in solution with water to the concentration recommended by the manufacturer.

+If a traditional antifreeze solution comprising a solution of water and ethylene glycol is used, it is *ESSENTIAL* to include a corrosion-inhibitor additive.
+You must ensure that the chosen additive is safe for use with aluminium parts & fittings to avoid damaging the cold-stage.
+Do not use automotive antifreeze formulations.

 ### ii.
 Fluid couplers:

 ![Fig.2 - Cold-stage fluid couplers](images/cold-stage_couplers.png "Fig.2 - Cold-stage fluid couplers")

-Locking panel-mount coupling body (external link): [rs-online](https://uk.rs-online.com/web/p/hose-couplings/7640699/)
+(Left) Locking panel-mount coupling body (external link): [rs-online](https://uk.rs-online.com/web/p/hose-couplings/7640699/)

-Locking in-line coupling insert (external link): [rs-online](https://uk.rs-online.com/web/p/hose-couplings/0138385/)
+(Right) Locking in-line coupling insert (external link): [rs-online](https://uk.rs-online.com/web/p/hose-couplings/0138385/)

 Each cold stage is fitted with two locking hose coupling bodies at the front of the instrument.
 These mate with corresponding coupling inserts